meterglost/HCMUT-Latex-report-template/README.md

 ## Using Overleaf

-On release page, download the src version and upload on Overleaf
+On release page, download the src version, upload on Overleaf, change compiler to `XeLaTeX` and recompile

 ## Build locally